rabbidave/LatentSpace.Tools/classify.md

 This document describes `classify.py`, a **Data Classification and Monitoring Service** that delivers plug-and-play policy-based validation for any application (read: JSON object).
 It orchestrates fine-tuned transformers, GGUF-based vision-language models (VLMs), and smart retrieval pipelines to provide a governance layer for multimodal content including text, image, and video.

-## Overview
+## **N-Granularity 'Validation Endpoint'**

-**Classification as a Service**: Integrate seamlessly using a single `/service/validate` endpoint that accepts content and policy specs.
+Integrate seamlessly using a single `/service/validate` endpoint that accepts content and policy specs.
 The service handles classification, policy enforcement, and contextual assistance.

 **Highlights:**